Hiluhree/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script should display the number in base 16, followed by a new line</br>
 [Task 15: Everyone is a proponent of strong encryption](): A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.</br>
 [Task 16: The eggs of the brood need to be an odd number](): A script that prints every other line from the input, starting with the first line.</br>
+[Task 17: I'm an instant star.
+Just add water and stir.](): A shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.</br>

+WATER is in base water
+STIR is in base stir.
+The result should be in base bestchol</br>